-Before I started blogging I tried to research whether I should start with a WordPress.com (hosted) or a WordPress.org (self-hosted) platform.
+Before I started blogging I researched whether I should start with a WordPress.com (hosted) or a WordPress.org (self-hosted) platform.
 Being brand new and feeling overwhelmed by all the terminology, I decided to play it safe and start off with WordPress.com which is the free, hosted platform.
-Although my learning curve was steep I learned quickly, and I soon became frustrated with “free” because of its limitations.
-A few months ago I decided to take the leap and switch to self-hosting, but I made some mistakes in the process that other bloggers might learn from.
+Although my learning curve was steep I learned quickly and soon became frustrated with “free” because of its limitations.
+A few short months later I decided to take the leap and switch to self-hosting, but I made some mistakes in the process that other bloggers might learn from.

 1) Timing – I got wound up and decided to switch to self-hosting the week before taking our daughter to college, thinking it was going to be easy.
 Well, it wasn’t.
 And having all the other things I needed to tend to hanging over my head added more stress.
 I think I made some snap (and poor) decisions as a result.
 If you’re going to switch to self-hosting, don’t start the process when you have something important looming on your calendar.
 Not only to avoid adding stress, but also to allow yourself time to work through any problems that might arise.
 I encountered some problems during the process, and when it was complete, I then had to go through all my old posts and fix some things.

 2) Theme – Have it chosen ahead of time, and verify that it will be supported by your chosen web host.
 I thought I’d be able to use my same theme, and then after the switch commenced I was told it wasn’t supported, so I panicked and bought one that looked good, but ended up being way too complicated.
 Then a different tech found that my old theme could be supported and switched me back to it.
 So I had bought one unnecessarily.
 The author was kind enough to refund my money, but ThemeForest would only give me an account credit.